 Tracking long tasks

 I make particular use of tracking when working on ‘long’ tasks, say a piece of work over 30 hours a week.
-The actual week will be composed of many things, that task, some admin, call Fred, make a dentist appointment, do something else, do the accounts, write a proposal, respond to an ad.
+The actual week will be composed of many diverse unrelated tasks.
 But all the while the 30-hour task has to be delivered for Thursday!

 So as I go through the week, I track the main task, and I can tell whether I’m still likely to deliver.

 To nail that, Trello offers the possibility of estimating task time (E) and then as you progress, updating the estimate.
-This evaluation is about really thinking, hey it’s Tuesday afternoon, I still have 17 hours work to do (R) and asking whether I can fit it all in by Thursday.
-Result > stop blogging, get on with it!
+This evaluation is about asking whether you can fit it all in by Thursday if on Tuesday, you still have 17 hours work to do (R).

 Time reporting helps self-management

-Reporting in Trello is a lifesaver because as a freelancer, I self-manage: I don’t have a boss to ask ‘where are you with that thing’?
-I need to keep my eye on the ball, and yet there are so many things to do in the week.
+Reporting in Trello is a lifesaver because as a freelancer, I self-manage.
+I don’t have a boss to ask ‘where are you with that thing’?
+I need to keep my eye on the ball.
+There are so many things to do in the week.

 I’m always pushing the boundaries of what is possible AND aiming to keep my commitments.
 Trello plus reporting helps me there because delivering paid work is the key to everything.

-Delivery is one thing, the accurate recording of time is vital to ensure that projected estimates are realistic and impacts both on delivery commitments and profitability.
+Delivery is one thing, the accurate recording of time is vital to ensure that projected estimates are realistic.
+It impacts both on delivery commitments and profitability.